 I'm Steven.
 I work in product management at LinkedIn.
 I like to make things - mostly food recently, share stories, and learn what makes things (and people) tick.
 I enjoy reading about productivity, life principles, and the future.
 In addition to books, talk to me about burgers - I keep a running list of my favorite burgers in the world.
-I spent five years in Seattle for university + work and built up some serious Pacific Northwest habits, like whole-day stints at Little Oddfellows and climbing at the Seattle Bouldering Project.
-I spent half a year in Manhattan, frequenting my local Bean & Bean nearly every weekend or The Flatiron Room when I wanted a touch of jazz.
-I'm now based out of the San Francisco Bay Area (splitting my time between Sunnyvale and SF), spending time with my family and friends at parks in the city (Golden Gate is the favorite!) with some good food in hand.
+I'm now based out of the San Francisco Bay Area (splitting my time between Sunnyvale and SF) after stints in Seattle and NY.
+I usually spend my time with family and friends, and these days playing indoor volleyball.

 LATEST READS